 It always seems like there is WAY too much to do with such a momentous arrival.
 But stick to this list and you’ll have everything covered.
 Even if you skip a few things, depending on your preferences, you’ll be just fine.

 One Thing To Not Forget

-But if there was ONE thing I would say to absolutely not forget, it would be to get yourself a recovery bundle.
+But if there was ONE thing I would say to absolutely not forget, it would be to get yourself a bundle of recovery goodies.
 You have no idea how you’re going to be feeling down there after your birth.

 When those endorphins wear off, the soreness and pain from tearing and possible trauma is uncanny.
 There’s no reason that you have to suffer more than necessary.
-So get yourself a Recovery Essentials Bundle so that your bottom is pampered completely.
+So get yourself Earth Mama’s Recovery Essentials so that your bottom is pampered completely.

 You absolutely deserve it!
 Honestly.
 Get your checklist so you don’t miss a thing, then you’ll be able to sit back and relax.
 At least, as much as your body will let you. 🙂

 How are you getting your home ready for your baby?